History of the South Africa national rugby union team

-The History of the South Africa national rugby union team dates back to 1891, when the British Lions first toured South Africa where they played against South African representative sides.
+The history of the South Africa national rugby union team dates back to 1891, when the British Lions first toured South Africa where they played against South African representative sides.
 The South Africa national rugby union team played few international matches during a period of international sanctions due to apartheid.
 Since the end of apartheid in 1994, South Africa has once again fully participated in international rugby.

 The most iconic moment in South Africa rugby history is when South Africa hosted and won the 1995 Rugby World Cup, with Nelson Mandela presenting the trophy to the team.
-South Africa also won the 2007 Rugby World Cup.
-And now, 12 years later again, World Champions and they create history.
-It is the first black South African to lift SA's third Web Ellis cup, Siya Kolisi.
-South Africa demolished England in the final 32–12.
-This is the second time the Bokke faced the English in another final showdown, the last was in 2007 when the Bokke won in a no try game.
+As of 2023, South Africa have won a record four Rugby World Cups (2007, 2019, 2023).
+Siya Kolisi became the second captain to win two Rugby World Cups in 2023, when South Africa defeated their traditional rivals, the All Blacks, in the final.

 First internationals

 The first British Isles tour took place in 1891, with the trip financially underwritten by Cape Colony Prime Minister Cecil Rhodes.
 These were the first representative games played by South African sides, who were still learning the game.
 The tourists played and won a total of twenty matches, conceding only one point in the process.
 South Africa's first Tests were played, although South Africa did not exist as political unit until 1910.
 In a notable event of the tour, the British side presented the Currie Cup to Griqualand West, the province they thought produced the best performance on the tour.

 The British Isles' success continued on their 21-game tour of 1896.
 The British Isles won three out of the four Tests against South Africa.
 South Africa's play improved markedly from 1891.
 Their forwards were particularly impressive, and their first Test win in the final game was a pointer to the future.
 For the first time South Africa had worn myrtle green shirts, which their captain, Barry Heatlie, borrowed from his Old Diocesans club.
 Rugby was given a huge boost by the early Lions tours, which created great interest in the South African press.

 Rugby was so popular that in 1902 there was a temporary ceasefire in the Second Boer War so that a game could be played between British and Boer forces.
 The game had spread among the Afrikaner population through POW games during the Boer War, and afterwards Stellenbosch University became a training ground for future players and administrators.

 In 1903 the British Isles lost a series for the first time in South Africa, drawing the opening two Tests before losing the last 8–0.
 In all, the tourists won just 11 of their 22 tour games.
 By contrast, South Africa would not lose another series—home or away—until 1956.